-- We may not realize the anticipated benefits and cost savings of the Transactions. - Integrating I.D.
-Systems' and Pointer's businesses may be more difficult, time-consuming or costly than expected. - We have incurred significant losses and have a substantial accumulated deficit.
-If we cannot achieve profitability, the market price of our common stock could decline significantly. - The inability of our supply chain to deliver certain key components, such as semiconductors, could materially adversely affect our business, financial condition and results of operations. - Our expansion into new products, services, and technologies subjects us to additional risks. - If we are unable to keep up with rapid technological change, we may be unable to meet the needs of our customers, which could materially and adversely affect our financial condition and results of operations and reduce our ability to grow our market share. - We may be subject to breaches of our information technology systems, which could damage our reputation, vendor, and customer relationships, and our customers' access to our services. - The industry in which we operate is highly competitive, and competitive pressures from existing and new companies could have a material adverse effect on our financial condition and results of operations. - We may not be able to successfully execute our strategic initiatives or meet our long-term financial goals. - We are an international company and may be susceptible to a number of political, economic and geographic risks that could harm our business. - Conditions and changes in the global economic environment may adversely affect our business and financial results. - The international scope of our business exposes us to risks associated with foreign exchange rates. - We expect that the impact of COVID-19 will continue to adversely affect our business, results of operations and financial condition. - We may need to obtain additional capital to fund our operations that could have negative consequences on our business. - If the market for our technology does not develop or become sustainable, expands more slowly than we expect or becomes saturated, our revenues will decline and our financial condition and results of operations could be materially and adversely affected.
+- We have incurred significant losses and have a substantial accumulated deficit.
+If we cannot achieve profitability, the market price of our common stock could decline significantly. - The inability of our supply chain to deliver certain key components, such as semiconductors, could materially adversely affect our business, financial condition and results of operations. - We provide no assurance that we will be able to successfully integrate any businesses, products, technologies or personnel that we have acquired or might acquire in the future. - Our expansion into new products, services, and technologies subjects us to additional risks. - If we are unable to keep up with rapid technological change, we may be unable to meet the needs of our customers, which could materially and adversely affect our financial condition and results of operations and reduce our ability to grow our market share. - We may be subject to breaches of our information technology systems, which could damage our reputation, vendor, and customer relationships, and our customers' access to our services. - The industry in which we operate is highly competitive, and competitive pressures from existing and new companies could have a material adverse effect on our financial condition and results of operations. - We may not be able to successfully execute our strategic initiatives or meet our long-term financial goals. - We are an international company and may be susceptible to a number of political, economic and geographic risks that could harm our business. - Conditions and changes in the global economic environment may adversely affect our business and financial results. - The international scope of our business exposes us to risks associated with foreign exchange rates. - We may need to obtain additional capital to fund our operations that could have negative consequences on our business. - If the market for our technology does not develop or become sustainable, expands more slowly than we expect or becomes saturated, our revenues will decline and our financial condition and results of operations could be materially and adversely affected.